kacperbojakowski/final-project/05-tools/4-facilitating-workflow/index.md

 Version Control Systems (VCS) are systems designed for tracking and controlling changes in software source code – though not only!
 You can just as well use them to track changes in any other type of content within your documentation.

-They also provide the functionality of *branches*, i.e. developers can work independently on various aspects of the software, e.g. you might be implementing one feature, and your colleague, at the same time, might be working on something else.
+They also provide the functionality of *branches*, i.e., developers can work independently on various aspects of the software, e.g., you might be implementing one feature, and your colleague, at the same time, might be working on something else.
 Then, both of you *commit* (send to the server) your work progress and *merge* it into the main branch for the project; thus, your work is aligned and integrated into the product.
 In case there are *conflicts* between your contributions, you will solve them manually (just don't solve other conflicts with your colleagues *manually* as well ☺).

 ![Git workflow](../../images/git-workflow.png)
 *A simplified representation of Git workflow.*